 Due to the nature of some jobs, it may not be possible to work from home.
 If it is not possible for your work to be done from home and you can’t go to work, some employers will continue to offer staff full pay.

-If your employer is not prepared to pay you in full, they may furlough you under the government’s Job Retention Scheme.
-Under this scheme, you will receive your monthly salary up to a maximum of £2500 per employee.
+If your employer is not prepared to pay you in full, they may continue to furlough you under the government’s Job Retention Scheme.

 Coronavirus and your mental health

 The Mental Health Foundation have produced a guide to protecting your mental health during the coronavirus crisis and MIND has produced a helpful guide which will be useful to anyone who has to practice social isolation.

 UNISON’s There for you charity can also provide signposting to emotional support.